Ultimatum of July 23, 1914: The position of the central powers in 1914

 By 1914, the German Empire could no longer keep small Balkan states such as Romania, Bulgaria, and Greece within its orbit.
 The Balkan Wars had exacted a toll on these kingdoms, and their governments sought financial support from outside sources in rebuilding or in bids to reclaim territories lost to the victors.
-But neither Germany nor Austria-Hungary offered more than token commitments.
+Neither Germany nor Austria-Hungary offered more than token commitments.

-German economic influence in the Ottoman Empire had also been undermined, a development of which Berlin was only too keenly aware.
-By the autumn of 1913, the Sublime Porte—despite its pro-German stance—could no longer secure funding from struggling German banks.
+German economic influence in the Ottoman Empire had also been undermined.
+By the autumn of 1913, the Sublime Porte could no longer secure funding from struggling German banks despite its pro-German stance.
 Like the Greek king, the Porte turned instead to markets in London and Paris for loans.
 On May 29, 1914, Karl Helfferich, a representative of Deutsche Bank, sent an alarming memorandum to Chancellor Theobald von Bethmann Hollweg highlighting the Reich's waning status in the Porte.
-Germany arranged short-term assistance for its dependent allies in June, but its bankers deemed this insufficient to offset future demands on the Reich's treasury.
+Germany arranged short-term assistance for its dependent allies in June 1914, but its bankers deemed this insufficient to offset future demands on the Reich's treasury.

 By the spring of 1914 the Dual Monarchy remained Germany's sole reliable ally; the small Balkan states were increasingly estranged from their erstwhile partners.
-Vienna's foreign minister Leopold Berchtold commissioned a report on developments in the Balkans since the 1913 wars.
-A draft delivered on June 23, 1914 advised against any alliance with Romania, advocated for a more aggressive stance against Serbia, and supported an alliance with Bulgaria and the Porte against Belgrade.
-Five days later Serbian nationalists assassinated the Archduke in Sarajevo.
+Vienna's foreign minister, Leopold Berchtold, commissioned a report on developments in the Balkans since the 1913 wars.
+A draft delivered on June 23, 1914, advised against any alliance with Romania, advocated for a more aggressive stance against Serbia, and supported an alliance with Bulgaria and the Porte against Belgrade.
+Five days later, Serbian nationalists assassinated the Archduke in Sarajevo.

-July 7 – July 23, 1914: Intense preparations
+July 7 – 23, 1914: Intense preparations

 In the wake of the assassination of Archduke Franz Ferdinand, Austria-Hungary's devised a meticulously orchestrated response in collaboration with the German Reich, aimed at Serbia.

 The German "blank check"

 Despite differing perspectives among Austrians and Hungarians, the leaders of the Austro-Hungarian Empire agreed on the importance of seeking counsel from Germany.

-On July 2, Austro-Hungarian diplomats were promptly apprised of Kaiser Wilhelm II's stance.
+On July 2, Austro-Hungarian diplomats were promptly informed of Kaiser Wilhelm II's stance.
 The German ambassador in Vienna urged Berchtold to act with prudence and cautioned him against hastily assigning blame on the Serbian government.

 On July 4, German diplomats briefed their counterparts in Vienna on the Kaiser's position.
-Wilhelm II conveyed his personal support for his ally in a statement that reiterated positions he had taken the previous autumn: He expressed his willingness to back the Dual Monarchy should it take decisive action against Serbia.
+Wilhelm II conveyed his personal support for his ally in a statement that reiterated positions he had taken the previous autumn.
+He expressed his willingness to back the Dual Monarchy should it take decisive action against Serbia.
 Support was formally confirmed to the Austro-Hungarian envoy on July 6, 1914.